PaloAltoNetworks/panos-monitor/README.md

 * **CSV:** On any firewall's detail page, export the summary table to a CSV file by clicking the **'Export Table to CSV'** button.
 * **PDF:** Navigate to the **Manage Firewalls** page and use the **Export PDF Report** dropdown.
 You can choose from three report types (Table Only, Graphs Only, Combined) across multiple timeframes.
+* **PDF:** Navigate to the **Downloads** page.
+Here you can generate new reports (Capacity, Table Only, Graphs Only, Combined) across multiple timeframes.
+Reports are generated in the background and will appear in the "Available Reports" list when ready to download.

 ---
 ## How It Works